 Kayak and Canoes

-The Swatara Creek is a designated scenic water way and an area treasure.
-Our favorite way to enjoy it is in kayaks or canoes but we’ve floated in inner tubes, too.
-It the most wonderful way to see all kinds of birds including eagles and other critters.
-The creek is s just two miles from the inn.
+The Swatara Creek is a designated scenic waterway and an area treasure.
+Our favorite way to enjoy it is in kayaks or canoes, but we’ve floated in inner tubes, too.
+It is the most wonderful way to see all kinds of birds including eagles and other critters.
+The creek is just two miles from the inn.
 We highly recommend Cocoa Kayaks.
 They provide kayaks, knowledgeable guides and pick up and drop off.

-The Susquehanna River is truly beautiful as well and Blue Mountain Outfitters has everything you including rentals of canoes and kayaks.
+The Susquehanna River is truly beautiful as well and Blue Mountain Outfitters has everything you’ll need, including rentals of canoes and kayaks.

 Indian Echo Caverns

 One of our area’s surprises for both adults and kids, the Indian Echo Caverns are magical with beautiful geological wonders and a fascinating history.

 Just about 10 minutes from the farm, there’s a petting zoo, great gift shop and a terrific mini-golf course, too.
 Check with us as we have discounted tickets.

 There are a number of great biking trails in the area including beautiful rails to trails.
 One of our favorites is the Conewago Trail, which connects with two other trails so that you make a pretty full day or maybe just an hour or two.
 Access is only 20 minutes from the farm.
 We also like the wonderful Jonathan Eshelman trail, a 13-mile route through the outskirts of Hershey.